-The Cigar Coop and Stogie Geeks brands pride ourselves on building our media content based on journalistic principles.
+The Cigar Coop brand prides itself on building media content based on journalistic principles.
 We want our written content feel like a daily news periodical, and we want our broadcast to have a feel of a weekly talk show.
 In the end, the ultimate measure in how successful we are comes down to how our readers and audience view us.
 Over the past few weeks there have been several stories that have been brought to our attention that we have opted not to publish at the time they were brought to us.
 It doesn’t necessarily mean they shouldn’t be published, it just means there was not enough information or fit within our principles.
 For this month’s editorial, I take a look at a few of these from a general standpoint – namely rumors, teasers, and press releases.
 While these are our policies around these topics, it is important to know that we still advocate for freedom of the press.

 We look at a rumor as something we cannot get any confirmation from a creditable source.
 Our policy here is simple.
 We do not print rumors and we will not feed the rumor mill.
 In the early days of Cigar Coop, we did explore this, and it was quickly dismissed.
 Our brands are not really interested in being in the rumor business and / or spreading rumors.